flekschas/jupyter-scatter/docs/export-image.md

 Image exports follow [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG), meaning that the exported image will have the exact same size and viewport as the widget.
 Hence, if you want to export a higher resolution image you have to increase the scatter's width and height.
+See [custom PNG export](#customize-png-export) on how to easily adjust the export resolution.
 :::

 ## Export as PNG